replaysMike/AnySerializer/README.md

 [![nuget](https://img.shields.io/nuget/dt/AnySerializer.svg)](https://www.nuget.org/packages/AnySerializer/)
 [![Build status](https://ci.appveyor.com/api/projects/status/gfwjabg1pta7em94?svg=true)](https://ci.appveyor.com/project/MichaelBrown/anyserializer)

-A CSharp library that can binary serialize any object quickly and easily.
+A CSharp binary serialization library that can serialize any object quickly and easily.
 No attributes/decoration required!

 That's right, no need for `[Serializable]` or any other custom attributes on your classes!

 ## Description

 AnySerializer was built for software applications that make manual serialization difficult, or time consuming to decorate and design correctly.
-Other libraries require custom attributes to define serialization contracts, or fail at more complicated scenarios that involve interfaces, delegates and events defined.
+Other libraries require custom attributes to define serialization contracts, or fail entirely at more complicated scenarios.
 That's where AnySerializer shines!
 It literally is an anything in, anything out binary serializer.

 ## Installation
 Install AnySerializer from the Package Manager Console: